 For those couples who wish for more informal gatherings, a baby-naming ceremony could be the perfect occasion.
-More common in the UK, this practice is becoming increasingly popular here in the states.
-Ceremonies typically include poems or readings and the honor of receiving a certificate for baby.
+More common in the UK, this practice is gaining popularity here.
+Ceremonies typically include poems or readings, as well as having the honor of receiving a certificate for baby.
 These ceremonies can take place at anytime in the child's early years.

 A good opportunity to gather everyone together to "meet the baby" for the first time, whether 4-6 weeks after baby is born or a few months later.
 Families can designate Guideparents (or guardians), which hold a special role similar to godparents.
 Planning on this style of meet-n-greet for baby gives you, as parents or guardians, the time alone to bond with your new addition(s).
 And with the announcement of a date and time for your baby-naming ceremony, family and friends are likely to wait patiently until the naming ceremony to meet your little bundle(s) of joy.